camaraproject/Commonalities/documentation/API-design-guidelines.md

 To protect the sender, CloudEvents specification provides some guidance there: https://github.com/cloudevents/spec/blob/main/cloudevents/http-webhook.md#4-abuse-protection

 Event Producers shall choose based on their internal security guidelines to implement measures based on the above guidance to ensure abuse protection.
-For e.g. An event producer might ask the subscriber to pre-register the notification URL at the time of app onboarding.
+For e.g., An event producer might ask the subscriber to pre-register the notification URL at the time of app onboarding.
 If this registered notification URL doesn't match later with the notification URL in the request, the event producer can choose to reject the request with the relevant error code.

 #### Notification examples